webcodelabb/Voice-to-Summary-AI-Notepad/README.md

+---
+title: Voice-to-Summary AI Notepad
+emoji: 🎙️
+colorFrom: blue
+colorTo: purple
+sdk: gradio
+sdk_version: 4.1.1
+app_file: app.py
+pinned: false
+license: mit

+Upload audio or record with your microphone to get transcriptions and concise summaries.

+Set the API_URL environment variable in your Space settings if you want this frontend to call a remote FastAPI backend for transcription/summarization.
+If `API_URL` is empty, the app will use a local dummy summarizer for testing.

+Check the Spaces docs: https://huggingface.co/docs/hub/spaces
 # Voice-to-Summary AI Notepad Backend

 A production-ready FastAPI backend for audio transcription and AI summarization.
 Upload audio files, get transcriptions, and receive intelligent summaries.